MdTajwarAliRumman/API-Testing-on-Project-Samfidy-MatchMind-CLI/README.md

 📰 Football News — Stay updated with the latest football updates and stories

 ---
-## 🖼️ Screenshot of the Mobile App
+## 🖼️ Screenshots of the Mobile App
 <details>
   <summary>Click to view Screenshots</summary>